WillDiederich/ImgurScreenshotUploader/README.md

 Right clicking on the icon will give you various options.

-Capture Area: When pressed, click and hold the left mouse button anywhere on your desktop and drag to highlight the area that you want to capture.
+Capture Area: Click and hold the left mouse button anywhere on your desktop and drag to highlight the area that you want to capture.

 Exit: Close the application.